Difference Between Nectar and Honey

 What is Nectar?

-Nectar is a sweet liquid secreted by flowers.
-The chemical composition varies a bit from one plant to another.
-Primarily, nectar contains a solution of sugars: glucose, fructose and sucrose.
+Nectar is a sweet watery substance produced by flowering plants to lure in pollinators.
+The chemical composition of nectar varies a bit from one plant to another.

 The sweetness or sugar concentration of nectar varies across a large range.
 From a relatively low concentration of 8% up to 50% for some plants.
 This explains why some flowers are more attractive to bees than others.